 What is Goodwill?

 In South Carolina, Goodwill Industries of Upstate/Midlands serves the counties of Abbeville, Anderson, Cherokee, Fairfield, Greenville, Greenwood, Kershaw, Laurens, Lexington, Newberry, Oconee, Pickens, Richland, Saluda, Spartanburg and Union.
-Funding for our programs is generated through the sale of donated clothing and goods in our stores, and it’s a model that works.
-In the past year we have touched 44,993 lives in this area and have placed 8,669 people into employment.
-These services created an economic impact on the Upstate and Midlands of over $83 million through the wages of people Goodwill placed into employment.
+Funding for our programs is generated through the sale of donated clothing and goods in our stores.
+It’s a model that works: items that might otherwise be thrown away find new homes (which also generates some love for our environment!) and people in our community have access to opportunities.
+In the past year we placed 7,680 people into employment.
+These services created an economic impact on the Upstate and Midlands of over $118 million through the wages of people Goodwill placed into employment.

 Our organization is overseen by a volunteer Board of Directors, comprised of local community leaders, who ensure we are meeting the needs of the citizens of this area.